deepaksp/vx-notepads/README.md

 # VX Notepads

-A simple note-taking extension for VS Code that helps you save ideas, snippets, and inspirations as you code.
+A simple note-taking extension for VS Code that helps you save ideas, snippets, and inspirations as you code - with full Markdown support and flexible storage options.
+Store your notes either locally within your project or globally for access across all workspaces.
 Because every great project starts with a single note.

 ![Screenshot 1](https://raw.githubusercontent.com/deepaksp/vx-notepads/refs/heads/main/screenshoots/1%20(1).png)